asj9469/LIL-Notes-Extraction-Tool/README.md

 \* _the notes' organization is based on my personal note taking style (including the color in the .docx file), so feel free to edit the code and customize it!_

+## How Do I Run This???
+- If you have python and an IDE (e.g. VS Code) on your computer, clone this repo or download the zip file
+  - Click the green button that says "<> Code" to view these download options
+  - Extract the folder if you downloaded the zip file
+  - Once opened in the IDE, navigate to the "functions.py" file and execute the code

 ## Demo
 ### Option 1: Export as Text File (.txt)